-Direct cremation service $1,090 Call (505) 209-3359
+Direct cremation service $1,140 Call (505) 209-3359

 What do you need to do first when a death occurs?

 When a death occurs, your first decision will be to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 Most deaths occur in a medical facility, where the deceased can be held for a short period in the hospital morgue if necessary.
-This allows you some time to select the right funeral service provider for your needs, so try not to feel rushed to make a decision straight away.

 How do I choose a funeral home or cremation service provider in Albuquerque?

 If your loved one did not have a funeral plan and you have never had to arrange a funeral before, this will be the first decision to make.
 There are around 20 funeral service providers in Albuquerque.
-If you want to have a funeral ceremony, the physical location of the funeral home will be an important consideration.
+If you want to have a funeral ceremony, the physical location of the funeral home will be an essential consideration.

-Direct cremation service $1,090 Call (505) 209-3359
+Direct cremation service $1,140 Call (505) 209-3359 now for assistance

 What are my funeral service or cremation service options in Albuquerque?